Andrés Feliz: Professional career

-On February 12, 2021, he has signed with CB Prat of the LEB Oro.

-On July 13, 2021, he has signed with Club Joventut Badalona of the Liga ACB.

-The Basketball Tournament
+The Basketball Tournament (2021)

 Feliz joined House of 'Paign, a team composed primarily of Illinois alumni in The Basketball Tournament 2020.
 He scored 20 points and had seven rebounds in a 76–53 win over War Tampa in the first round.

+CB Prat Juventud (2021)

+On February 13, 2021, Feliz signed with CB Prat of the Primera FEB.
+He played in 15 games and finished the season with 18.9 points, 4.5 rebounds, and 3.3 assists per game.

+Club Joventut Badalona (2021–2024)

+On July 13, 2021, Feliz signed a two-year contract with Joventut Badalona of Liga ACB.

+In June 2022, Feliz extended his contract with the team until June 2025.

+In February 2024, Feliz reached an agreement with the team to extend his contract until June 2026.

+In March 2024, Feliz was named the best player in Round 16 of the Eurocup basketball for his performance in the match in which his team won 79–88 against Ratiopharm Ulm.
+This was the first MVP award for Feliz who scored a career-high of 28 points.

+In June 2024, Feliz received the award for the best international player in the Spanish league during the 5th Spanish Basketball gala.

+On July 3, 2024, the team exercised a release clause on Feliz.

+Real Madrid (2024–present)

+In July 2024, Feliz signed with Real Madrid Baloncesto of Liga ACB.
+He had originally signed with a contract extension with his previous club until 2026, but it included a termination clause of 500,000 euros.
+He joined the team as a European citizen as he has a Cotonou passport.
+He signed a contract until 2027.

+In October 2024, Feliz was sidelined with a foot injury.
+Following tests, he was diagnosed with a rupture of the plantar fascia in his right foot.

 National team career

 Feliz made his international debut for the Dominican Republic national basketball team during the 2013 Centrobasket U17 Championship for Men.
 In 2014, he won a bronze medal playing for the Dominican Republic national team in the 2014 FIBA Americas Under-18 Championship.
 In 2015, Feliz was the leading scorer in the 2015 FIBA Under-19 World Championship, averaging 18.9 points and 3.7 assists in seven games.
 He also played for the Dominican Republic national team during the 2015 Pan American Games.